 Day 14 – Bergen, Norway

 The last stop on our itinerary was Bergen.
 We opted for the included walking tour.
 This was a good choice, and our knowledgeable and friendly guide took us along Bryggen, the scenic wharf that is a UNESCO site, and the Bryggen Museum, explaining details about the once powerful Hanseatic League of the Middle Ages.
-We were staying on an additional day in Bergen, so we made note of things we wanted to go back and see in more detail, then headed back to the ship to pack up for departure.
+We were staying on an additional day in Bergen, so we made note of things we wanted to go back to and see in more detail, then headed back to the ship to pack up for departure.

 There were some good optional fee-based tours in Bergen.
 While they merited consideration, we didn’t want to spend our last day in an exhausting day of touring.
 We preferred a slower pace as we prepared for our last night on the ship.